bencrossgrove/Reddit-Place/src/place/README.txt

     Usage: java ReplayBot <host name> <port number> <filename>

-    Note: intended for use with 10x10 board, "replay.txt" file must reside outside of src directory in main Place folder
+    Note: intended for use with 10x10 board, must use file path "src/place/replay.txt" as 3rd arg for filename

 Other

-During tile changes, all changes are logged in a file "tile-changes.txt" which can then be renamed "replay.txt" and used with ReplayBot
+During tile changes, all changes are logged in a file "src/place/tile-changes.txt" which can then be renamed "replay.txt" and used with ReplayBot